Mumbai Metro

 The Blue Line connects Versova in the Western Suburbs to Ghatkopar in the Central Suburbs, covering a distance of 11.4 km.
-It is fully elevated, and consists of 12 stations.
+The fully elevated corridor has 12 stations and was built at a final project cost of ₹4321 crore.
 Work on the Versova-Andheri-Ghatkopar corridor, a part of Phase I, began on 8 February 2008.
 A crucial bridge on the project was completed at the end of 2012.
-The line opened for service on 8 June 2014.
+The line was opened for service on 8 June 2014, by the then CM Prithviraj Chavan.

+The line has interchanges with the Aqua Line 3 at Marol Naka, with the Yellow Line (Line 2) at Andheri (East) and D N Nagar.